Skip to content

 June 6th, 1944

-About the Sand Historian
+Joel Johnson, Sand Historian

 The creator of the only WWII Historical Collectible Plaques in the World with the Actual Sand from the European and Pacific Theaters of Operation.